kimbochen/mini-llama-mlx/README.md

 and average across both the batch and the sequence dimensions.

 We also have to remove predictions for pad tokens.
-We do this by using a mask to zero out tokens predictions whose inputs are pad tokens.
+We do this with a mask, zeroing out tokens predictions whose inputs are pad tokens.
 We can also use the mask to count the number of non-pad-token predictions, which is useful for averaging the loss.